Carmen Amaya: Medals and recognition awards

 Her death was a great loss for the entire Flamenco world.
 She was awarded with the Medalla del Mérito Turístico de Barcelona, Lazo de Isabel la Católica and the title of Hija Adoptiva de Bagur.
 Her funeral summoned a large number of Roma People from different parts of Spain and even France.

 Amaya died in Bagur, where she spent her last days, her remains rest in the crypt of her husband's family, in Santander.
 Three years after her death in 1966, the statues of her were erected in the Parque de Montjuic in Barcelona, and in Buenos Aires, while in Madrid, in Tablao Los Califas, a tribute, led by Lucero Tena, among other artists, took place.
 She was also honored in Llafranch (Girona) in 1970.

 The personality of Carmen Amaya has been celebrated by critics, flamencologists and writers, as well as by poets, including Fernando Quiñones, author of the poem Soneto y letras en vivo para Car men Amaya.
 A selected transcription of these comments by Vicente Marrero, reads:

 Carmen Amaya can see the amazing conviction that sometimes tends to dance.
 "Gitanilla" ungainly, skinny, petite, almost disembodied.
 Brunette, with a tragic and remote idol face, Asian cheekbones, with long eyes full of omens, twisted arms.
 With her "repajolera" gypsy [Romani] grace, she is not just another millionaire in North America, but one of our great dancers, who has succeeded, with the secret of dance and her dance she was born to dance, and she danced phenomenally.
 Carmen Amaya, is her name, is not a different woman in each of her dances, as so often happens with other great dance figures.

-"Carmen Amaya can see the amazing conviction that sometimes tends to dance.
-"Gitanilla" ungainly, skinny, petite, almost disembodied.
-Brunette, with a tragic and remote idol face, Asian cheekbones, with long eyes full of omens, twisted arms.
-With her "repajolera" gypsy [Romani] grace, she is not just another millionaire in North America, but one of our great dancers, who has succeeded, with the secret of dance and her dance she was born to dance, and she danced phenomenally.
-Carmen Amaya, is her name, is not a different woman in each of her dances, as so often happens with other great dance figures."
+The performance technique of Amaya was often described by contemporaries in reviews, emphasizing her strong stage presence and distinctive physical technique.
+Her expressive body movements and Romani background were often mentioned in reviews as the main features of her art.
+During her years of activity in North America, Amaya gained a considerable financial success and became a well-known personality of the flamenco dance.

 Carmen's flamenco legacy is still valid to this day as an example of dancing with force, meter, intensity and power and a way of expression which brought an end to the sweetness of flamenco which had endured until that point.
 The famous producer Sol Hurok described Carmen as "The Human Vesuvius."
 Carmen Amaya has been the incarnation of the flamenco dance par excellence.
 She has danced in numerous films.

 On 2 November 2023, Google celebrated her 110th birthday with a Google Doodle.